baterja/RapidSettings/README.md

 Simple and extensible way to make web.config/app.config/env vars/whatever easier to read and strongly typed!

 TODOs:
-- [x] Test everything thoroughly,
-- [x] Learn how to use AppVeyor to properly patch version numbers,
-- [x] Create some QuickStart or another tutorial,
-- [x] Organize namespaces because it's too many of them to do so few things,
-- [x] List features on GitHub,
-- [ ] Create separate packages with more advanced Converters and Providers,
-- [ ] Make more specific exceptions (if someone expresses such a need),
-- [ ] Add another interface for Providers which will enable retrieving multiple raw values at once,
 - [ ] Make conversion optional when type of setting retrieved by Provider is assignable to type of target property (+ setting to turn it on/off),
-- [ ] Make retrieving raw setting values with Providers run in parallel if there are multiple Providers and they are async (+ setting to turn it on/off),
 - [ ] Add Converters chaining to ```ISettingsConverterChooser``` (if there is converter which converts from ```A``` to ```B``` and the other one converts from ```B``` to ```C``` then conversion from ```A``` to ```C``` should be possible)

 # Table of contents